jimratliff/GenoMac-user/README.md

 just run-hypervisor
 ```

 At certain points in the process, the Hypervisor will encourage/prompt the user to logout of the user account.
 When you log in after the logout, simply start the Hypervisor again (type the following into iTerm: `just run-hypervisor`).
 The Hypervisor keeps track of its state, and it will restart where you last left off.
-Keep logging back in, after each logout, and running `just run-hypervisor` until you see “TTFN”:
+Keep logging back in, after each logout, and running `just run-hypervisor` until you see “TTFN,” signaling completion of the fully Hypervisor cycle:
 ```
  _____  _____  _____  _   _  _
 |_   _||_   _||  ___|| \ | || |